 Student research in an area of interest within internal medicine that is under the direction of a member of the faculty.
+Repeatable for credit with permission.

-IOCS II Integrative Osteo Clin Skills II
+IOCS II Integrative Osteopathic Clinical Skills II

 This is the second portion of a two-year curriculum.
-It builds on the skills learned in IOCSI and is designed to reach students how to perform a history and physical exam, appropriately communicate with patients, and integrate the use of osteopathic principles and practices into patient care.
+It builds on the skills learned in IOCSI and is designed to reach students how to perform a history and physical exam, appropraitely communicate with patients, and integrate the use of osteopathic principles and practices into patient care.
 Registration occurs both fall and spring term for 2.5 credits for an annual total of 5 credits.
+Repeatable for credit with permission.
+Credits: 2.5